 Welcome to General Education at Myerscough.
-We are looking forward to working with you from September and thought we would touch base and answer a few questions before they arise.
-My name is Mandy Kemp, I teach two GCSE groups, oversee the science which is new this year and also oversee the groups in the 14-16 cohort covered by the General Education Department and I hope to meet most of our students prior to starting during our introduction days.
+We are looking forward to working with our students from September and wanted to take this opportunity to touch base and answer a few questions before they arise.
+My name is Mandy Kemp, I teach two GCSE maths groups, supervise and teach half the science curriculum and also oversee the groups in the 14-16 cohort covered by the General Education Department and I hope to meet most of our students prior to starting during our introduction days.

-The GCSE courses are both (9-1) courses.
-The English study for English Language (9-1) and Mathematics (9-1).
-The English students all sit the same two papers and the Higher grades are awarded on merit.
-The Maths students sit either Foundation or Higher level papers and the grade they may be awarded is determined by the level of paper they take.
+The GCSE courses are both Grade 9-1 courses.
+We deliver English Language (9-1) and Mathematics (9-1).
+The English students all sit the same two papers, and the higher grades are awarded on merit.
+The Maths students sit either Foundation or Higher-level papers and the grade they are awarded is determined by the level of paper they take.
 Foundation students can get a grade 1 – 5 with a 4 being the recognised pass grade whereas Higher students can get grades 3 – 9, with 4 again being the recognised pass rate.
 Grade 1 is the lowest awarded grade, Grade 9 the highest.
 All Maths students sit three papers.
 We, in discussion with students and their families/carers, make the decision about the level of Maths paper an individual works towards.
 Students working towards a Grade 4 or 5 are more likely to achieve this from the Foundation than the Higher paper.

-We do not ask students to get a text book – we can provide most of what would be included in one anyway.
-However it would really help if students could purchase the CGP revision guides and workbooks for their specific course.
-Remember the English dept are following the Edexcel English Language (9-1) and maths are following the Edexcel mathematics course – either higher or foundation.
+We do not ask students to get a textbook, we can provide most of what would be included in one anyway.
+It would however be helpful if students could purchase the CGP revision guides and workbooks for their specific course.
+Remember the English department are following the Edexcel English Language (9-1) and maths are following the Edexcel mathematics course – either higher or foundation.
 We also recommend the Edexcel revision guides and workbooks which are different to the CGP books but equally useful.
 Please ensure these are the 9-1 books as there are plenty of old scheme second-hand text books available for sale.
 The 9-1 books can be purchased second hand from Amazon very cheaply.

 There isn’t a science textbook we would recommend but again the revision guides from CGP would be extremely useful.

 It is daunting attending college for the first time but if students prepare themselves those first few weeks won’t be so difficult.
 English teachers suggest all students try and read a newspaper regularly and start to analyse the text in articles, looking for intended audience and bias and investigating new vocabulary.
 Science students might also benefit from reading a newspaper or scientific journal occasionally.
-Maths students would benefit from using maths whenever they can, particularly practicing adding up shopping and working out change before paying, measuring, and converting between currencies.
+Maths students should use maths whenever they can, particularly practicing adding up shopping and working out change before paying, measuring and converting between currencies.
 If any student wants to go further then using the revision guides will help.

-Finally can I point out we are condensing 2½ - 3 years work into 9 months and so it is imperative that students plan to work further on topics outside of college if they are to achieve the highest grades.
-I know I give a lot of homework but there will also be work on Canvas (College learning portal) as well as topics students are advised to look at for themselves.
+Please remember we are condensing 2½ - 3 years of work into 9 months and so it is imperative that students plan to work further on topics outside of college if they are to achieve.
+Tutors will set homework and there will be work on Canvas (College online learning portal) as well as topics students are advised to look at for themselves.
 Students must have internet access outside of College.
 Students can access the College library at any time not just on their delivery days if they wish to use the college computers.
-Obtaining the Functional skills and GCSEs is hard work but worth the effort and I wish every one of this wonderful cohort every success in 2020.
+Obtaining the Functional skills and GCSEs is hard work but worth the effort.
+I wish you all every success in 2021-2.